 The Mong Duong-2 power plant was constructed on a 297ha site in the Mong Duong Power Centre, approximately 200km east of Hanoi, and is located alongside the Mong Duong 1 project.

-The boilers produce steam to drive the turbines that generate the electricity.
+The boilers produce steam to drive the turbines that generate electricity.
 However, the Mong Duong-1 plant uses circulating fluidised bed (CFB) technology to burn fuel with high sulphur content.

 Vietnam National Coal and Mineral Industries Holding Corporation (Vincomin), a state-owned entity, supplies coal under a 25-year coal supply agreement.